What’s the secret to selling more merchandise?

 While logos are awesome and definitely have their uses, merch is a great place to get to play with your brand and explore the different possibilities of stretching and molding it into something less concrete.

-3. Hand-made goes a long way.
+3. Hand-made items go a long way.

 There’s something special about giving someone a gift that is hand-crafted.

-Another of my friends recently created a series of hand-bound book of original poems and sold them.
+One of my friends recently created a series of hand-bound book of original poems and sold them.
 Talk about peeking into someone’s soul.

 What personal touch could you give to your merch items that would give your audience that inside look?